catherinedu/meme-generator/README.md

 How this works:
 1. Get event from Google calendar
-2. Sends event name to IBW Watson's Tone Analyzer API
+2. Sends event name to IBM Watson's Tone Analyzer API
 3. Sends meme to phone according to tone result from API